namhyung/uftrace/doc/uftrace-script.md

 -S *SCRIPT_PATH*, \--script=*SCRIPT_PATH*
 :   Run a given script to do additional work at the entry and exit of function
     while processing recorded trace data.
-    The type of script is detected by the postfix such as '.py' for python.
+    The type of script is detected by the file extension.
+    For example '.py' for python and '.lua' for lua 5.1.
     See *SCRIPT EXECUTION*.

 \--record COMMAND [*command-options*]